-The care at home system currently supports around one million older Australians each year through the Commonwealth Home Support Programme (Home and Community Care Program in Western Australia) and the Home Care Packages Program.
+The aged care at home system currently supports around one million older Australians each year through the Commonwealth Home Support Programme and the Home Care Packages Program.

-Important reforms in home care were introduced in February 2017 to give consumers more choice in selecting a home care provider.
+Important reforms in home care were introduced in February 2017.
+The changes give consumers more choice in selecting a home care provider.
 There is now also a nationally consistent process for assigning home care packages to consumers.